run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 ### Training vs. Interactive -- Researcher maturity

-Track number of running Jobs and the breakdown into interactive, training, and CPU-only Jobs.
+Track the number of running Jobs and the breakdown into interactive, training, and CPU-only Jobs.

 __How to__: view the following panel: